RobCatalano77/Algos-and-Data-Structures/BFS.md

 ## Java Code Representation (Graph)
-NOTE: It is assumed that the Graph is implemented with an adjacency matrix - an array of linked lists, with each index of the array representing a vertex, and the linked list containing all of the other vertices it connects to - see the Graphs section for more detail
+NOTE: It is assumed that the Graph is implemented with an adjacency matrix - an array of lists of integers, with each index of the array representing a vertex, and the list containing all of the other vertices it connects to - see the Graphs section for more detail
 ```
 public void BFS(int s) {
     Queue<Integer> queue = new Queue<>();